fleschutz/PowerShell/README.md

 Script Standards
 ----------------
 Each script provides:
-1. a comment header containing the description, author, source, and license
+1. a comment header containing the syntax, description, author, source, and license
 2. prefers command-line options but may ask the user in case no option is given
 3. exits 0 for success, otherwise the error code (mostly 1)